Ammarsyaf3035/Arduino-WSN/README.md

 7. 10µF, 100µF, and 2200µF Capacitors
 8. 2x switches

+### 3. Setup ThingsSentral Account

+Before we were able to transport the nodes data to the Internet, we must first set up our account in the ThingsSentral Application to get the sensor ID.
+This ID is required as the address to which portfolio the data is going to be visualized.

-### 3. Gateway Programming
+### 4. Gateway Programming

-In this section, we will look into how to program the Arduino gateway.
-First, we have to look into flow chart on how the code sequence works as any complicated system is best to visualize by using diagram.
+After successful account registration, we will get the sensor ID after we added a project as shown in the steps above, before proceeding with coding the gateway and the nodes. we first will look into how to program the Arduino gateway.
+First, we have to look into a flow chart on how the code sequence works as any complicated system is best to visualize by using a diagram.

 [![Gateway Flowchart Screen Shot][gsmMain-screenshot]](https://lucid.app/lucidchart/invitations/accept/inv_973f9c34-742d-4b43-ab90-21d9fb602df3)